jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 Copy is like variable assignment

-I will translate each common variable action for you to symbol object structure methods.
+I might translate each common variable action for you to symbol object structure methods.

 #### Brainstorm